 The savings and fixed-income investment landscape is constantly evolving, offering a wide range of options to grow your wealth.
 Whether you’re considering high-yield savings accounts, certificates of deposit, bonds or other fixed-income investments, it’s important to have a good idea of the potential returns so you can make informed financial decisions.
 Before committing to any investment, evaluate how much your money can earn over time, factoring in interest rates, risk levels and market conditions.
 Here’s a breakdown of how much interest $500,000 can generate per year.

-To ensure your investments align with your financial goals and risk tolerance, consider consulting with a financial advisor for a customized strategy and guidance.
+A financial advisor can ensure your investments align with your financial goals and risk tolerance.

 Interest on Fixed-Income Investments

-Interest is the driving force behind fixed-income investments, providing the incentive to invest rather than simply holding onto cash.
+Interest provides the incentive to invest rather than simply holding onto cash.
 For many, the goal of generating passive income through interest is a key part of their financial strategy.
 When people discuss living off interest, they’re typically referring to returns from fixed-income investments.
 We’ll review the interest rates you can expect from four common fixed-income instruments.
 As well as if you can get high interest on $500k (though that depends on what you consider “high”).

 1. Bonds

 Bonds are a popular fixed-income investment, as they’re associated with a lower risk of negative outcomes compared to stocks.
-With bonds, the return on your investment is often known at the point of purchase.
+You’ll likely know the return on your investment at the point of purchase.
 Although it’s often a lower return than the best-case scenario of riskier investments, it provides value when balancing a portfolio.

-When you purchase a standard bond, you agree to receive a set percentage of the price of your bond in interest.
-This percentage is called the coupon rate.
+When you purchase a standard bond, you agree to receive a set percentage of the price of your bond in interest, called the coupon rate.
 Its size is largely dependent on the interest rates in the market at the time you purchase the bond.

 Say you bought $500,000 in bonds that have a 3.45% coupon rate.
 You would then receive 3.45% of your balance in interest throughout the term of your bond.